mdiazcl/WriteUps/Forensics/htb_Illumination.JS2/readme.md

 # Comments
 This challenge is pretty easy (1 - Piece of Cake); Only took some knowledge on source control tools (git) and check the files that the challenge gave to us.

 When you check the description of the challenge it's easy to see that the main lead was the `source control platform`.
 This inmediately rings bell to a __common mistake__ that developers make when they develop.
 They use hardcoded passwords within configurations or secret files and forget to put them in the `.gitignore` file.
 This usually leads to commit secrets or sensitive data along with their git history.
-Even if you "fix it" later with another commit (as you can see at commit `47241a4`), any person that has access to the `.git` folder it will be able to rever that fix and get the original data.
+Even if you "fix it" later with another commit (as you can see at commit `47241a4`), any person that has access to the `.git` folder it will be able to revert that fix and get the original data.

 ![bad_commit](images/bad_commit.png)